SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 Open the file **./src/extensions/helloWorld/HelloWorldCommandSet.ts**.

 Notice the base class for the ListView Command Set is imported from the **\@microsoft/sp-listview-extensibility** package, which contains SharePoint Framework (SPFx) code required by the ListView Command Set.
+Update the file to match this.

 ```typescript
 import { override } from '@microsoft/decorators';